Sourdoughh/Netflix/README.md

 The tag has three parameters:

 1. `id` - The NetflixShopperId for the NetFlix account.
 Look in your cookies for this value
 2. `limit` - Number of items to display.
-Default is to display all items returned.
+Default is to display all items returned
 3. `refresh` - How often to update the cache file in minutes.
-The default is to update the cache file once a day.
+The default is to update the cache file once a day
 4. `which` - Which list of items to retrieve.
-There are two options 'queue' (items in the queue) or 'out' (items currently out).
-Default is queue.
+There are two options 'queue' (items in the queue) or 'out' (items currently out) Default is queue.

 Example tag: `{exp:netflix id="P1152183453382851739665891469694171" limit="8" refresh="720"}`.